slovnicki/beamer/README.md

 <p align="center">
 <img src="https://raw.githubusercontent.com/slovnicki/beamer/master/res/example-guards.gif" alt="example-guards" style="margin-right:32px;margin-left:32px">

-## Bottom Navigation (WIP)
+## Inner Beamer

 An example of putting `Beamer` into widget tree. **This is not yet fully functional for web usage**; setting the URL from browser doesn't update the state properly.
-It should work when [nested routers issue](https://github.com/slovnicki/beamer/issues/4) is done.
+It should work when [nested routers issue](https://github.com/slovnicki/beamer/issues/4) is settled.
 The full code is available [here](https://github.com/slovnicki/beamer/tree/master/examples/bottom_navigation).

 <p align="center">
 <img src="https://raw.githubusercontent.com/slovnicki/beamer/master/res/example-bottom-navigation-mobile.gif" alt="example-bottom-navigation" style="margin-right:32px;margin-left:32px">

 # Usage

-## With *App.router
+## On Entire App

 In order to use Beamer on your entire app, you must (as per [official documentation](https://api.flutter.dev/flutter/widgets/Router-class.html)) construct your `*App` widget with `.router` constructor to which (along with all your regular `*App` attributes) you provide